wurli/tidyverse-dev-bot/news-files-annotated/cli.md

 !begin-bullets-19!

+-   !begin-bullet!
--   The status bar now does not simplify multiple spaces by a single space.
+    The status bar now does not simplify multiple spaces by a single space.

+    !end-bullet!
+-   !begin-bullet!
--   cli now does not crash if it fails to detect whether the RStudio theme is a dark theme (#138).
+    cli now does not crash if it fails to detect whether the RStudio theme is a dark theme (#138).

+    !end-bullet!
+-   !begin-bullet!
--   cli now works better with wide Unicode characters, for example emojis.
+    cli now works better with wide Unicode characters, for example emojis.
 In particular, a status bar containing emojis is cleared properly (#133).

+    !end-bullet!
+-   !begin-bullet!
--   The status bar now does not flicker when updated, in terminals (#135).
+    The status bar now does not flicker when updated, in terminals (#135).

+    !end-bullet!

 !end-bullets-19!